com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 Mill supports any IDE that is compatible with [BSP](https://build-server-protocol.github.io/), such as IntelliJ.
 Use `mill mill.bsp.BSP/install` to generate the BSP project config for your build.

-It also enables Intellij to provide navigation & code-completion features within your build file itself.
+It also enables Intellij to provide navigation and code-completion features within your build file itself.

 ## IntelliJ Support (legacy)

 Mill supports IntelliJ configuration generation.
 Use `mill mill.scalalib.GenIdea/idea` to generate an IntelliJ project config for your build.

-This also configures IntelliJ to allow easy navigate & code-completion within your build file itself.
+This also configures IntelliJ to allow easy navigation and code-completion within your build file itself.

 ## The Build REPL